trimstray/nginx-admins-handbook/README.md

 I think you should always use this technique also if you have a simple app or whatever else what you're sharing with other.

 The configuration is very simple.
-NGINX includes a `ngx_http_upstream_module` module to define backends (groups of servers or multiple server instances).
+NGINX includes a `ngx_http_upstream_module` to define backends (groups of servers or multiple server instances).
 More specifically, the `upstream` directive is responsible for this.

 ##### Backend parameters